 With the response to COVID-19 changing daily, not every venue will be able to apply these restaurant gift card ideas.
 However, this article can serve as a valuable resource for restaurateurs looking to implement some form of gift card marketing.
-You can also start using gift cards immediately by signing up for TouchBistro Gift Cards – a service that’s currently available for free for your first three months.*
+You can also start using gift cards immediately by signing up for TouchBistro Gift Cards – a service that’s easy to set up and customize for your business.

 Gift cards have always been a valuable source of revenue for restaurants and gift card sales have been on the rise for several years.
 But in the wake of COVID-19, gift cards have taken on a whole new meaning to many restaurants.

 Below are some of the biggest benefits of gift cards for restaurants, particularly during times of crisis.

 With a growing number of states and cities restricting restaurant operations, cash flow is quickly becoming an issue for many restaurants.
 Even for those that have been able to pivot to takeout and delivery, a lack of in-store dining means a significant decrease in sales.